streetchief/chocolate-factory/analysis.md

         - validate only one chocolate type
         - validate order price above zero
         - validate chocolate cost is above zero
-        - vaildate bonus ratio is above zero
+        - validate bonus ratio is above zero
         - calculate bonus
-            - calculate choclates purchased using order price and chocolate cost
+            - calculate chocolates purchased using order price and chocolate cost
             - store change?
-            - using ratio of chocoaltes to bonus_ratio, calculate if any bonus applies
+            - using ratio of chocolates to bonus_ratio, calculate if any bonus applies
             - if bonus, calculate bonus pack
     - output order to terminal